Eight of the Best: Camping by the Water in Victoria

 Aire River, Great Otway National Park

-There are campsites on both the east and west banks of the Aire River – the latter has a large open area that makes it great for larger groups.
+There are campsites on both the east and west banks of the Aire River – the former is ideal for kayakers and the latter has a large open area that makes it great for larger groups.
 There are also more toilets, picnic tables, fireplaces and hot plates than a lot of campgrounds.
-Once there, there’s kayaking and fishing, and the beach is just a short walk from the campground.
-Pricing from $15.10 per night.
+Once there, there’s also fishing, canoeing and stand-up paddleboarding, and the beach is just a short walk from the campground.
+Pricing from $16.40 per night.

 Photo Credits: Shaun Astbury and Bruce Melendy.